Mapsui/Mapsui/README.md

 Profile111 targets: .Net Framework 4.5, ASP.NET Core 5.0, Windows 8, Windows Phone 8.1, Xamarin.Android, Xamarin.iOS, Xamarin.iOS (Classic)

 ## Wiki
-Take a look at the [wiki](https://github.com/pauldendulk/Mapsui/wiki).
-We are starting to add some information there.
-If you have a question please submit an [issue](https://github.com/pauldendulk/Mapsui/issues) or a question on stackoverflow the the 'mapsui' tag (I will get a notification).
+Please take a look at the [wiki](https://github.com/pauldendulk/Mapsui/wiki).
+Please let us know what information you are missing.
+If you have a question please submit an [issue](https://github.com/pauldendulk/Mapsui/issues) or a question on stackoverflow with the 'mapsui' tag (I will get a notification).

 ## License